open/close all folders

 A Quirkless vigilante who goes on the prowl for criminals at night.

-- '90s Anti-Hero: Fashioned after them and his attitude certainly has underlying theme of this as well.
+- '90s Anti-Hero: Fashioned after them, and his overall attitude certainly has brings this to mind.

 - Big Damn Heroes: